Scotland set Israel test in Euro 2020 play-off semi-finals as Northern Ireland face Bosnia & Herzegovina | Goal.com

 Elsewhere, the Republic of Ireland will take on Slovakia as Mick McCarthy endeavours to deliver qualification for another international tournament, while Northern Ireland tackle Bosnia & Herzegovina.

-Norway face Serbia, with the winners of that contest representing a potential play-off final opponent for Scotland, while Georgia meet Belarus and North Macedonia are the opponents for North Macedonia.
+Norway face Serbia, with the winners of that contest representing a potential play-off final opponent for Scotland, while Georgia meet Belarus and North Macedonia are the opponents for Kosovo.

 The last of the semi-final fixtures will see Iceland – who stunned England at Euro 2016 – take on Romania and Hungary face off against Bulgaria.